 - Blaming you for the abuser’s problems, such as claiming that you are not supportive enough or that you or others are out to get them.

-How to Protect Yourself from Domestic Violence
+How to Protect Yourself from Becoming A Domestic Violence Victim

 Knowing what to do if you are confronted with a potentially abusive situation is critical to your efforts to protect yourself from domestic abuse.
 Abusers often behave in unpredictable ways, with seemingly minor incidents or disputes quickly escalating to violence.